filecoin-project/filecoin-docs/content/en/networks/spacenet/get-test-tokens/index.md

 menu:
   networks:
     parent: "networks-spacenet"
-    identifier: "get-test-tokens-cc2f6523d058385c2a47e56e2955119e"
+    identifier: "spacenet-get-test-tokens"
 weight: 100
 toc: true
 ---

-A faucet is available at [spacenet.consensus.ninja](https://spacenet.consensus.ninja) for developers to get test Filecoin (tFIL) on the Spacenet testnet.
+A faucet is available at [faucet.spacenet.ipc.space](https://faucet.spacenet.ipc.space) for developers to get test Filecoin (tFIL) on the Spacenet testnet.
 The faucet has the following restrictions:

 - The per-request allowance given by the faucet is of 10 tFIL.
 - There is a daily maximum of 20 tFIL per address.